Eileen Mary Casey

-Eileen Mary Casey (1881–1972) was a suffragette, translator and teacher.
+Eileen Mary Casey (4 April 1881 – 12 October 1972) was a suffragette, translator and teacher.

 Early life

 She was born on 4 April 1881 in Deniliquin, New South Wales, Australia.
 Casey was the first born of Dr. Phillip Forth Casey and Isabella Julia Agnes Raey.
 In April 1882 her father moved her family to Hay, New South Wales.
 In March 1890 her father’s job moved the family back to Europe where they settled in Göttingen, Germany.
 Eileen became fluent in German.

 Work as a suffragette

-Casey was inspired by Emmeline Pankhurst who she saw at a rally.
-After this she became a member of the Women’s Social and Political Union, and was considered super-militant.
-In 1911, Casey was one of those involved in WSPU’s Window Smashing Raid in London, she escaped being arrested while over 213 fellow suffragettes were arrested.
+Casey was inspired by Emmeline Pankhurst, who she saw at a rally.
+After this, she became a member of the Women’s Social and Political Union, and was considered super-militant.
+In 1911, Casey was one of those involved in WSPU’s Window Smashing Raid in London.
+She escaped being arrested while over 213 fellow suffragettes were arrested.

 WSPU told the suffragettes who smashed the windows that they should not destroy the businesses in Queensland and Victoria because women did have the right to vote in Australia.
-The following year alongside her mother and fellow suffragette, Olive Walton, they participated in another raid.
+The following year, alongside her mother and fellow suffragette, Olive Walton, she participated in another raid.